DW01/traktor-docs/engine/architecture.md

 The **Animation** module handles skeletal animation, inverse kinematics (IK), ragdoll physics, and cloth simulation.
 The **Physics** module provides rigid body dynamics and character controllers using either Jolt or Bullet as the backend.
 The **Render** module implements the Vulkan-based rendering pipeline with support for modern features like ray tracing.

-The **World** module is particularly important—it implements the entity-component system that ties everything together.
+The **World** module is particularly important.
+It implements the entity-component system that ties everything together.
 Entities are game objects, and components define their behavior and appearance.
 This pattern keeps code modular and makes it easy to compose different behaviors.

 Other key modules include **Resource** for asset loading, **Script** for Lua integration, **Sound** for multi-channel audio, **Spark** (which powers the in-game UI system), **Spray** for GPU-accelerated particle effects, **Terrain** for large outdoor environments, **Theater** for cinematic cutscenes, and **Weather** for dynamic sky and precipitation systems.